map placeholder

 Today, there are a total of 55 countries that are in the African Union, but some of those memberships have been suspended due to political issues.

-Some of the countries that have left or been suspended from the African Union include Burkina Faso, Guinea, Mali, and Sudan.
+The countries that have left or been suspended from the African Union are Burkina Faso, Gabon, Guinea, Mali, Niger and Sudan.

 Frequently Asked Questions